JavaStream/bitrix24-java-api/README.md

 // Init Client
 Client client = new Client("token", "your-account.bitrix24.ru");

-// We get the contact card by contact ID
-Contact contact = client.getContactService().getContactById(74);
+// We get the contact card by contact ID (For example, 74) Contact contact = client.getContactService().getContactById(74);

 ```